grecoe/azure-storage-loadtest/docs/observations.md

 [*] Calculated from GB/Min numbers

-It's important to note that for tests 1 and 2 these numbers reflect close to the limits set in the Azure Storage documentation, but for each container not on the account as a whole.

 The throughput numbers were simple calculations of number of GB sent during a test run and the number of minutes it took for the test to run.

 Notes from these tests can be found [here](./massive_files.md).